voicebase/voicebase-docs/docs/how-to-guides/keywords-and-topics.md

 Topic relevance is computed by grouping discovered keywords into topics of interest applying a similar relevance algorithm to the aggregate.

-## Disabling Semantic Keywords and Topics
+## Enabling Semantic Keywords and Topics

-Adding keywords and topics to your media post configuration, enables semantic keywords and topic extraction.
+Enable semantic keywords and topic extraction by adding keywords and topics to your media POST configuration.

 The configuration attachment should contain the key: